ma23m/DA6401---Assignment-3/Part-B/README.md

 - **Embedding Layer**: Converts decoder input tokens into dense vectors
 - **LSTM Layer**: Generates output sequence based on context and previous predictions
 - **Attention Mechanism**: Focuses on relevant parts of the input at each decoding step to improve accuracy
+- **Beam Search**: Optional decoding strategy used during inference to improve the quality of generated sequences by exploring multiple candidate outputs
 ---

 ##  Model Training